lumina-gov/laws/in_force/constitution/rights_and_duties.md

 ### Section 5: Children
 1. The government finds that the protection and rights of children and minors are of considerable importance to the proper functioning of any society or government, and that frequently, the neglect of children is a result of structural factors, including but not limited to children's lack of embedded legal rights and proper structures for the enforcement and regulation of such rights.
 2. All children have the right to stable and secure households.
 They have the right to not be concerned about the physical, financial, environmental, or social security of their household.
 3. No child should need to work to provide for the well-being of their household.
+Children of age 14 or higher may choose to work on their own volition and for their own benefit, but shall not work in such times or amounts that may conflict with their educational duties or adequate rest or leisure.
 4. Minors have the right and obligation to participate in the educational system to promote their educational, productive, and social development.
 5. Minors have the right to healthcare, including the rights to autonomy, decision-making, and confidentiality over reproductive healthcare once they have reached fifteen years of age.
 The right of children to education about and access to healthcare, including sexual and reproductive healthcare, is inviolable.